MindscapeHQ/raygun4py/README.rst

       'identifier': 'foo@bar.com'
     })

-`identifier` should be whatever unique key you use to identify users, for instance an email address.
-This will be used to create the count of unique affected users.
+`identifier` should be whatever unique key you use to identify customers, for instance an email address.
+This will be used to create the count of affected customers.
 If you wish to anonymize it, you can generate and store a UUID or hash one or more of their unique login data fields, if available.

 Custom grouping logic
 ---------------------